agtumulak/biscotti/README.md

-# sn-solver
+# biscotti

 ## Introduction
-`sn-solver` is a discrete ordinates solver for neutron transport in slab geometry.
+`biscotti` is a discrete ordinates solver for neutron transport in slab geometry.
 It supports groupwise cross sections and solves for the fundamental k eigenvalue.